The Headless Woman (2008 film): Plot

-This film is centered around Verónica ("Vero"), an Argentinean bourgeois woman, and how her life slowly twists out of control after she thinks perhaps she struck and killed a person with her car.
+This film is centered around Verónica ("Vero"), an Argentine bourgeois woman, and how her life slowly twists out of control after she thinks perhaps she struck and killed a person with her car.
 As Vero is driving, she is distracted by her cell phone and, as she looks down to answer it, her car hits something.
 She peers in the rear-view mirror, collects herself, and drives away.
 A non-point-of-view shot of Véro driving away from the scene shows a dog lying dead on the ground.

 Although Vero seems indifferent about the situation, it is clear that the incident deeply disturbs her.
 She acts clumsy and out of place.
 When she informs her husband Marcos that she thinks she may have run over someone, she insists upon returning to the scene of the accident; they see something on the side of the road, which her husband insists is merely a dog, though Vero is even more unsure than before.
 Later, the body of a dark-skinned servant's child is recovered from a canal, right above the spot where the accident occurred.
 Her niece Candita, who has a crush on Vero, tells her that she wants to know more about "that boy who was murdered," but Vero insists that the boy was drowned: "The papers say he was drowned."

 Still privately unconvinced, in an attempt to jog back her memory after the accident, Vero revisits a hospital where she had X-rays taken and a hotel where she had a post-accident tryst with her lover Juan Manuel.
-She discovers that there are no records of her visits to a hospital (perhaps scrubbed by her brother, who works there) and the hotel where she stayed (perhaps scrubbed by Juan Manuel).
+She discovers that there are no records of her visits to a hospital (scrubbed by her brother, who works there) and the hotel where she stayed (perhaps scrubbed by Juan Manuel).
 Finally, she attends a bourgeois party in a hotel, smiling weakly and dazedly as people enter in and out of the busy frame.